 Ofelia nodded and the girl laughed, the flowers swaying with the movement.
 She passed three tickets to Gareth, then plucked one of the flowers from her hair, reached down, and tucked it behind Ofelia’s ear.
-They continued through the archway, where the path widened and the cobblestone gave way to a dirt trail, packed down by thousands of feet over hundreds of years.
+Isobel thanked the girl as they continued through the archway, where the path widened and the cobblestone gave way to a dirt trail packed down by thousands of feet over hundreds of years.
 Gallontea, an amalgam of all the cultures under Unity’s banner, offered plenty of distractions, but none so chaotic as the Rinehart Festival.

-When Isobel returned, Gareth leaned over to relay what the woman had told him.
-Before he could, the crowd hushed, shadows shifted in the wings of the stage, and fog began creeping onto its surface in thick tendrils.
+Gareth, Isobel, and Ofelia had only just managed to settle in their seats when shadows began shifting in the wings of the stage and fog crept onto its surface in thick tendrils.
 Paired with the overcast sky above and the stone skene behind, it set a dreary mood.
-A figure in a deep red cloak stepped onto the stage.
-When all eyes were on him and all lips had stilled, he took a deep breath.
-It was like a spell, entrancing and enrapturing; the crowd leaned forward on his inhale, and back with his exhale, swaying as one.
+The silence stretched on, and only when the crowd began to show the first signs of impatience, shifting and murmuring, did a figure in a deep red cloak step onto the stage.
+When all eyes were on him and the crowd had once again stilled, he took a deep breath.
+It was like a spell, entrancing and enrapturing; the crowd leaned forward on his inhale, back again on his exhale, swaying as one.

-When he spoke, the spell reached its peak.
-The sounds of the festival, the distant ocean waves crashing against the coast, everything faded into the background.
-The man’s voice was a gentle baritone, rich as a golden-red sky at sunsset and melancholy as the keen of a fine violin.
-Gareth craned his neck, trying to see beneath his hood, but his face was hidden in shadow.
+When he spoke, the spell crested.
+The festival sounds, the distant waves crashing against a rocky coast, it all faded into the background.
+The man’s voice was a clear baritone, rich as a golden-red sky at sunsset with the same gentle melancholy as the keen of a fine violin.
+Gareth craned his neck, trying to see beneath the hood, but the man’s face was hidden in shadow.
 The better for it, Gareth thought.
-If the face didn’t match the voice – and it couldn’t— the illusion would be ruined.
+If the face didn’t match the voice – and it couldn’t possibly – the illusion would be ruined.